Charting the new physics through one-loop effects in the muon magnetic dipole moment: The in simplified models

 or equivalently,

-Each basis has its own advantages and disadvantages.
-In the $CP$ basis, the contributions from scalar part $\bar{\mu}fS$ and pseudo scalar part $\bar{\mu}(i\gamma^5)fS$ are separated, similar to the contributions from vector part $\bar{\mu}\gamma^{\mu}fV_{\mu}$ and axial vector part $\bar{\mu}\gamma^{\mu}\gamma^5fV_{\mu}$.
-In other words, there are only $|y_{S(P)}|^2$ and $|g_{V(A)}|^2$ terms, the terms like $y_Sy_P$ and $g_Vg_A$ do not show up, which is the consequence of $P$ invariance of the magnetic dipole interaction $\bar{\mu}\sigma^{\mu\nu}\mu F_{\mu\nu}$.
+Each basis possesses its advantages and disadvantages.
+In the $CP$ basis, the contributions from scalar part $\bar{\mu}fS$ and pseudo-scalar part $\bar{\mu}(i\gamma^5)fS$ are separated, similar to the contributions from vector part $\bar{\mu}\gamma^{\mu}fV_{\mu}$ and axial vector part $\bar{\mu}\gamma^{\mu}\gamma^5fV_{\mu}$.
+In other words, there are only $|y_{S(P)}|^2$ and $|g_{V(A)}|^2$ terms; the terms like $y_Sy_P$ and $g_Vg_A$ do not show up, which is the consequence of $P$ invariance of the magnetic dipole interaction $\bar{\mu}\sigma^{\mu\nu}\mu F_{\mu\nu}$.
 In the chiral basis, the chiral flips from internal fermion and external muon are explicitly isolated.
 Because the SM gauge group is chiral, the interactions are always given in terms of chiral fields.
 Moreover, it is convenient to capture the dominated contributions from the coupling of chiral symmetry breaking.
-Therefore, we prefer the contributions in the chiral basis in this manuscript.\\ In the special case of $f$ being muon, the renormalizable Lagrangian in Eq. \eqref{eqn:int:mufM} should be parameterized as
+Therefore, we prefer the contributions in the chiral basis in this manuscript.

+For the special case of $f$ being muon, hermiticity necessitates that both $S$ and $V_{\mu}$ are self-conjugate.
+Consequently, the renormalizable Lagrangian in Eq. \eqref{eqn:int:mufM} should be parameterized as